-a.
-Municipalities Having Less Assisted and Deed Restricted Housing b.
-Development located in an Area of Opportunity

-Proposed Development is located in a municipality where there is less than 10% assisted and deed restricted housing according to the definition in Section 8-30g(k) of the Connecticut General Statutes and identified on the "Affordable Housing Appeals Procedure List" published by DOH.
+(a) Municipalities with Less Assisted and Deed Restricted Housing.
+Points shall be awarded to Proposed Developments located in a municipality where there is less than 10% assisted and deed restricted housing according to the definition in Section 8-30g(k) of the Connecticut General Statutes and identified on the "Affordable Housing Appeals Procedure List" published by DOH.

-"Development Located in an Area of Opportunity" means a Proposed Development with non-age restricted units of which more than 50% of the Proposed Development's total units contain two or more bedrooms, and that is located in a municipality with: Below average poverty levels, Average to above average ratings for school performance as evidenced by GreatSchools 2013 District Ratings, Above average "Jobs to Population" ratio and access to higher education opportunities as evidenced by proximity to community/technical colleges.
-Refer to Opportunity Characteristics Guideline for Points calculations.
-A Locational Guideline Map will be made available on the Authority's website and will be the tool for Applicant's to use to determine their Points.
+(b) Development Located in Area of Opportunity.
+For purposes of the Plan, "Development Located in an Area of Opportunity" shall mean a Proposed Development with non-age restricted units of which more than 50% of the Proposed Development's total units contain two or more bedrooms, and that is located in a municipality with measured improvements in family outcomes in education, employment and neighborhood domains.
+Points will be awarded in accordance with DOH/Authority "Opportunity Map" published on the Authority's website, as follows.
+Please see the Opportunity Characteristics Guideline for further detail.